 The Association of Pacific Studies (Arbeitsgemeinschaft für Pazifische Studien e.V., APSA) was founded as inter-disciplinary academic network at the Department of Geograpy of the Technical University Aachen / Germany back in 1987.
 The first chairman of the APSA was Dr...

-The Association of Pacific Studies (Arbeitsgemeinschaft für Pazifische Studien [Aachen] e.V., APSA) was founded as inter-disciplinary network at the Department of Geography of the Technical University Aachen, Germany in 1987.
+The Association of Pacific Studies (Arbeitsgemeinschaft für Pazifische Studien [Aachen] e.V., APSA) was founded as inter-disciplinary network at the Department of Geography of the Technical University Aachen (RWTH), Germany in 1987.

-The reason for the establisment of the APSA was the common interest in the countries of the Asian-Pacific Region, at the beginning, particularly in the Pacific island states.
+The reason for the establishment of the APSA was the common interest in the countries of the Asian-Pacific Region, at the beginning, particularly in the Pacific island states.

-Above all, the APSA sees its role as one the most important science-based networks in Germany for people who are fascinated by the Asian-Pacific region and are interested in academic exchange.
+Above all, the APSA sees its role as one the largest scientific networks in Germany for academics and practitioners with an interest in the Asia-Pacific region as well as academic exchange.